salkuadrat/learning/packages/learning_face_detection/README.md

 The easy way to use ML Kit for face detection in Flutter.

 With ML Kit's face detection, we can detect faces in an image, identify key facial features, and get the contours of detected faces.
-Note: it's only detecting face, not recognizing people.
+Note: it's only detecting faces, not recognizing people.

 With face detection, we can get the information to perform tasks like embellishing selfies and portraits, or generating avatars from user's photo.
 Because it can perform face detection in real time, we can use it in applications like video chat, games, or TikTok that respond to user's expressions.